China tightens ASEAN grip while US looks inward

 Differences concerning the South China Sea "are settled through peaceful means, where the law is fully respected and observed, and common values are upheld," Phuc said at the summit.

-India had initially been receptive to opening up the market for investments through RCEP, but balked over cutting or eliminating tariffs, concluding its domestically-made products would be threatened under the pact.
+India had initially been receptive to opening up the market for investments through RCEP, but balked over cutting or eliminating tariffs, concluding its domestic products would be threatened under the pact.

 India's exit was a major blow to Japan.
-Given that the U.S. is not party to the bloc, China could wield its 2nd largest economy to take the leading role.
+With the U.S. not being party to the bloc, China could wield its 2nd largest economy to take the leading role.

-India would have served as a counterweight to China, given the territorial tensions between the two countries.
+India would have served as a counterweight to China in light of the territorial tensions between the two countries.
 But Japan's attempt to bring back India ultimately failed.

 The RCEP, which does not require the high level of tariff cuts demanded under other trade agreements, is a good stage for China to expand its commercial reach.